nxtwave/angular-lazyload/README.md

 ### Entry

 The entry for the app bundle starts at the top of the application with application module.
+The app bundle will include the main feature bundle, but it will not include the secondary feature bundles to be loaded lazily.

-The entry for the vendor bundle sets an array of vendor library modules, including angular and bootstrap.
+The entry for the vendor bundle sets an array of vendor library modules, including angular, angular router, ocLazyLoad, and bootstrap.
+All vendor library modules will be bundled into a single file vendor.js.

 ```
   entry: {